autonomous-web-org/Eye-Comfort/readme.md

 ## Fun Facts
 - _It uses <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/CSS/filter">CSS filtes</a> behind the hood so, You don't have to worry much about the site's performance or ranking issues_
-- _It is created using plain JS thus, not bound by any framework rules.
-This gives you the freedom to use them anywhere and any way you like, inside other hooks or in a script tag._ :wink:
+- _It is created using plain JavaScript, thus not bound by any framework rules.
+This gives you the freedom to use it anywhere and in any way you like, whether inside other hooks or in a script tag._ :wink:

 You can play with these features, applied to our website at https://www.autonomousweb.org/